 Instructor: Bosselmann

+Advanced Studio: Urban Design/Environmental Planning: Read Less [-]

 CY PLAN 249 Urban Design in Planning 3 Units

+Terms offered: Spring 2018, Fall 2009, Fall 2007

 This seminar will focus on urban design in the planning process, the role of environmental surveys, methods of community involvement, problem identification, goal formulation and alternatives generation, environmental media and presentation, design guidelines and review, environmental evaluation and impact assessment.
 Case studies.

+Urban Design in Planning: Read More [+]

 Rules & Requirements

 Prerequisites: Consent of instructor

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of seminar per week

 Additional Details

 Subject/Course Level: City and Regional Planning/Graduate

 Grading: Letter grade.
 Instructor: Macdonald

 Formerly known as: Interdepartmental Studies 249

+Urban Design in Planning: Read Less [-]

+CY PLAN C251 Environmental Planning and Regulation 3 Units

+Terms offered: Spring 2015, Fall 2014, Fall 2013, Fall 2012

-CY PLAN C251 Environmental Planning and Regulation 3 Units This course will examine emerging trends in environmental planning and policy and the basic regulatory framework for environmental planning encountered in the U.S. We will also relate the institutional and policy framework of California and the United States to other nations and emerging international institutions.
+This course will examine emerging trends in environmental planning and policy and the basic regulatory framework for environmental planning encountered in the U.S. We will also relate the institutional and policy framework of California and the United States to other nations and emerging international institutions.
 The emphasis of the course will be on regulating "residuals" as they affect three media: air, water, and land.
+Environmental Planning and Regulation: Read More [+]

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: City and Regional Planning/Graduate

 Grading: Letter grade.
 Instructor: Corburn

 Also listed as: LD ARCH C231

+Environmental Planning and Regulation: Read Less [-]

 CY PLAN 252 Land Use Controls 3 Units

+Terms offered: Spring 2018, Spring 2017, Spring 2016

 An advanced course in implementation of land use and environmental controls.
 The theory, practice and impacts of zoning, growth management, land banking, development systems, and other techniques of land use control.
 Objective is to acquaint student with a range of regulatory techniques and the legal, administrative-political equity aspects of their implementation.

+Land Use Controls: Read More [+]

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: City and Regional Planning/Graduate

 Grading: Letter grade.

 Instructor: Etzel

+Land Use Controls: Read Less [-]

 CY PLAN 254 Sustainable Communities 3 Units

+Terms offered: Spring 2018, Spring 2016, Fall 2014

 This course examines and explores the concept of sustainable development at the community level.
-The course has three sections: (1) an introduction to the discourse on sustainable development; (2) an exploration of several leading attempts to incorporate sustainability principles into plans, planning, and urban design; (3) a comparative examination of several attempts to modify urban form and address the multiple goals (social, economic, environmental) of sustainable urbanism.
+The course has three sections:

+(1) an introduction to the discourse on sustainable development; (2) an exploration of several leading attempts to incorporate sustainability principles into plans, planning, and urban design; (3) a comparative examination of several attempts to modify urban form and address the multiple goals (social, economic, environmental) of sustainable urbanism.
+Sustainable Communities: Read More [+]

 Rules & Requirements

 Prerequisites: Graduate standing or consent of instructor

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: City and Regional Planning/Graduate

 Grading: Letter grade.